Beeditor04/CS406-PPE-detection/web/README.md

 ## Web funtion:
 * Click `Browse files` to upload an image or a video you want to detect
 ![alt text](pic1.png)
 * After the image/video is detected, result will be displayed below.
-Click `Download` to download the result if the size of image/video too large to display.
+Click `Download` to download the result
 ![alt text](pic2.png)